 Some employment and payroll legislation treats a director as an employee.
-We are aware for redundancy pay purposes that unless a director has a contract of employment that they are not entitled to any Statutory Redundancy Pay.
+For redundancy pay purposes, unless a director has a contract of employment with their company that they are not entitled to Statutory Redundancy Pay.

 The government has provided information on how the CJRS will work.

 Employers must receive agreement from their employees to designate them as furloughed workers and then reduce their salary to 80% which under the scheme is capped at £2,500 pm.